CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 The following steps cover the general idea:
  1. Zero all PID gains.
  2. Set a setpoint relatively nearby (typically 0.1 mechanism rotations).
- 3. Increase kS until just before the turret starts moving.
+ 3. Increase kS until until the turret starts moving, then back off to just before that movement.
  4. Increase kP until you notice significant overshoot.
  5. Increase kD until the overshoot stops happening.
  6. Repeat steps 4 and 5 until increasing kD results in more oscillation, or until the system oscillates on its way to the setpoint.